XionVolt/Ai-Ml/Terminologies/Math/linear_algebra/Vectors/Linear_comb-span-basis.md

 ### What are Scalar Multiples?
 A multiple of something is the result of multiplying it by a scalar (a constant).
 For example:
 - Multiples of `3` are `3`, `2×3=6`, `3×3=9`, and so on.
-- Similarly, for vectors, scalar multiples are obtained by multiplying all components by the scalar.
+- Similarly, for vectors, scalar multiples are obtained by multiplying all components of that vector by the scalar.

 ### Some Properties:
 - All scalar multiples of a vector lie on the same straight line passing through the origin and a point defined by the vector.
 - This can also be verified programmatically by plotting graphs.
+- The set of all scalar multiples of given vector is called span of that given vector .
+It represents all points on line defined by that vector .

 ### Example:
 If **v = [1, 2]**, then: